 Asbestos is a type of mineral fiber.
 Asbestos fibers are very strong; they are also heat-resistant and fire-retardant.
 For these reasons, it is used to insulate buildings.
 While asbestos is very useful, it has many drawbacks also, particularly its effect on health.
 When an individual is exposed to asbestos, the chances that the person may develop lung disease go up drastically.
 This effect is amplified by smoking.
 In general, the more a person is exposed to asbestos, the higher the chances that the person’s health will be affected.
 The irony is, the symptoms of the disease may develop several years after the person is exposed to the health hazard.
-If you want to find out if there are asbestos containing materials in your home, go for asbestos testing.
-If you stay in Salt Lake City, Park City, Sandy, Provo, or Utah, you can call the Aerolite Consulting for assistance.
+If you own a home or commercial business in Salt Lake City, Park City, Sandy or Provo, Utah, contact us for asbestos testing and asbestos inspections.

 What kind of problems can be caused by asbestos?